-The 2021 - 22 financial year was complex and difficult for many of our customers and networks across Tasmania.
-We responded the only way we know how - with resilience and commitment to deliver our purpose, to lead efforts to reduce drowning and increase swimming, water safety and lifesaving skills.

-Our people have played a central role in ensuring these challenges have not impacted our ability to service our communities across Tasmania.
-They have worked tirelessly behind the scenes to deliver quality programs and services and ensuring adaptable, skilled and knowledgeable communities.
+Despite these challenges we responded the only way we know how - with resilience and commitment to deliver our purpose, to lead efforts to reduce drowning and increase swimming, water safety and lifesaving skills.
+Our people have played a central role in ensuring these challenges have not impacted our ability to service our communities across the ACT.
+When able, they have worked tirelessly behind the scenes to deliver quality programs and services and ensuring adaptable, skilled and knowledgeable communities.